AdamKinnell/aws-lambda-poc/README.md

 + This application does not need to access any external resources.
 + This is not a business-critical application that requires high availability.
 + The application will be monitored by a single team with a single set of privileges.
++ The application only needs to be deployed to a single region.

 ## Future work and considerations
 + Use more restrictive IAM roles for deployment.